taanishr/cse15l-lab-reports/week-5-lab-report.md

 biomed/1472-6882-1-7.txt-          especially intakes of meat, poultry, and fish.
 Intakes
 ```

-This command line option captures the lines before and after the matched content along with the matched line.
+The `-C` command line option captures the lines before and after the matched content along with the matched line.
 In this case, `5` was provided as the number of lines to capture.
 This specific example highlights how the `-C` flag may be useful to capture longer sections of text (such as paragraphs) which contain a specific string.

 Source: Found in `man grep`

 ### Command-line option 2: Only listing file names with `-l`

-Example 1:
+Example 1 (CWD: `technical`):
 ```
 treja@taanishs-air technical % grep -l salad biomed/*.txt
 biomed/1471-2458-3-11.txt
 biomed/1472-6882-1-7.txt
 ```

-This command line option only lists the filenames where a search was found.
+The `l` command line option only lists the filenames where a search was found.
 This is useful when the data from a list of pattern matched files needs to processed later.
 For example, while making an automated grading system, we may need to search for all files with a certain function header and then use those file names to run tests later.
-This command line option is also useful when processing a large amount of files, as the smaller output saves on processing time compared to the regular grep command.
+This command line option is also useful when processing a large amount of files, as the smaller output saves on processing time compared to the regular `grep` command.

 Source: Found in `man grep`

-Example 2:
+Example 2 (CWD: `technical`):

 ```
 treja@Taanishs-MacBook-Air technical % echo "DNA is a complex molecule." | grep -l DNA